-- Emma: When Emma and Mr. Knightly realize that they love each other they get engaged with no formal courtship.
-They don't really need one, though, because they've been the best of friends for most of a decade by that point.
+- Emma: When Emma and Mr. Knightley realize that they love each other, they get engaged with no formal courtship.
+They don't really need one, though, because they've known each other for literally her entire life and have been the best of friends for years.

 - Honor Harrington: Honor Harrington and Hamish Alexander.
 When they finally did fall in love, after a long professional relationship, they were foolish enough to believe that they were actually managing to hide it.

 - In The Cosmic Computer by H. Beam Piper, Conn Maxwell and Sylvie Jacquemont were just friends for half the book until they suddenly decided to get married at the end.

 - A Thousand Splendid Suns: Immediately after they consummate their relationship, Tariq proposes marriage to Laila.
 They've been best friends since they were children and their relationship had recently become romantic in nature (although it's also because Tariq is moving away soon and wants Laila to come with him).
 Laila wants to say yes but ultimately refuses because she feels she'd be abandoning her parents.
 When they meet up again after eleven years apart, they find they still love each other and pick up where they left off, getting married soon after Laila's abusive husband is killed.

 - Boq tries to invoke this in Wicked by offering to be friends with his crush Galinda and work up from there.
 It doesn't work.